 From his beginnings on "Saturday Night Live" to his crowd-moving singalong of "Take Me Out to the Ball Game" at the 2016 World Series, comedian and actor Bill Murray has captivated audiences for over five decades.
-The longtime funnyman has starred in a slew of blockbuster films over his illustrious career, including "Meatballs," "Caddyshack," "Groundhog Day" and the "Ghostbusters" franchise.
+The longtime funnyman has exhibited his craft in a slew of blockbuster films during his illustrious career, including "Meatballs," "Caddyshack," "Groundhog Day" and the "Ghostbusters" franchise.

-When he's not starring in major motion films or crashing parties across America, the longtime funnyman can be found on the links or at many Chicago sporting events.
-An avid sports fan, Murray is not shy to show his undying allegiance to the Cubs, Bulls and Bears.
+When he's not starring in films or crashing parties across America, the longtime funnyman can be found on the links or at many Chicago sporting events.
+An avid sports fan, Murray isn't shy to show his undying allegiance to the Cubs, Bulls and Bears.
 After all, who else could rock Wrigley Field while impersonating Daffy Duck?
 That's right, no one.

 Don't think you can get away with making fun of Murray at his expense.
 A good friend of David Letterman's, the actor appeared on both installments of his late-night talk show countless times between 1982-2015 (he was even his first guest).
 A 1991 visit saw a heckler (show writer Joe Furey) try to get under Murray's skin but to no avail as he uses his trademark humor to spin the situation in his favor.

 Ever wonder what's it's like to repeat the same day over and over again?
 For Murray's character Phil Connors in the 1993 film "Groundhog Day," it was a reality.
 The television weatherman took to Punxsutawney, Penn. to cover the infamous Groundhog Day on Feb.
 2. Much to his chagrin, the day runs on a continuous loop for the trapped anchor, who expresses his dismay at his bleak situation in this hilarious scene.
 Buckle up, because it's going to be cold, grey and may last you the rest of your life.